-Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
-The CFO of the Company are responsible for allocating resources and assessing performance of the operating segments, and accordingly, identified as the chief operating decision maker.
+Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker (CODM).
+The Board of directors of the Company are responsible for allocating resources and assessing performance of the operating segments, and accordingly, identified as the CODM.
 Revenues, expenses, assets and liabilities, which are common to the enterprise as a whole and are not allocable to segments on a reasonable basis, have been treated as "unallocated revenues/ expenses/ assets/ liabilities", as the case may be.